-Crappie Pole
+Crappie Pole Selection

 Crappie poles

-Poles, B & M Sam Heaton, Walley Marshal, and Uncle
+are made by Crappie Poles, B & M Sam Heaton, Walley

-Bucks to name a few companies.
+Marshal, and Uncle Bucks to name a few companies.

-lengths from 8 to 16 feet long with the 10 foot pole being
+They usually come in lengths from 8 to 16 feet long with the 10

 Lets

-say you hook a Crappie and are trying to bring it
+say you hook a Crappie and are trying to bring it in while you are

-I can tell you now there is no way that you can lift
+using a 14 foot pole.
+I can tell you now there is no way

-the fish out of the water and into your hands, so
+that you can lift the fish out of the water and into your hands, so you

-into the boat until you reach the line the hand
+have to start backing the pole into the boat until you reach the line the hand over

-I think a lot of Crappie fishermen like the long
+I think a lot of Crappie fishermen like the long poles to reach under treesto get them slabs out.
+Most of these poles care

-reason.
+called jig poles for the rightreason.
 They have a Crappie jig tied on the

 end.

-They move to a brush pile and
+They move to a brush pile

-moving it up and down.
+drop the jig straight down moving it up and down.

 Ultra light Rods Versus Crappie